 Now available online!
 In the early 1960's, with funding from the National Science Foundation, the Department of Mathematics established a new degree, the Master of Mathematics (MM).
 Intended primarily for high school teachers (but open to teachers at any level), this degree offers courses with solid mathematical content relevant to the mathematics commonly taught in high school.
-Effective fall 2013, the MM program has moved to an online format.

 Admission to the program requires